abdukod1rov/fikrbase/articles/docker documentation.md

 ---
-title: Fast Api Documentation
+title: Docker Docuementation
-date: December 15, 2021
+date: June 12, 2022
 category: Backend Development
-author: Sam Jamo
+author: Samandar Abdukodirov
 tags: [Networking, WebDevelopment, HTTP, Performance, BrowserRendering]
-preview: A comprehensive guide to containerizing your microservices using Docker and orchestrating them with Kubernetes for improved scalability and reliability.
+preview: Understanding the journey of an HTTP request is fundamental for any web developer.
+This article breaks down the complex process

 ---

 [![Ask Me Anything][0a]][0b]